AniList/submission-manual/docs/criteria.md

 * Make sure the work, character, actor, or staff isn’t already in the database.
 * Always include as much detail as possible, as well as link to as many sources as possible in the sources panel \(even if it is in a language you can’t read\).
 * If you find a duplicate entry, contact a [moderator](./#moderator-list).
-* The nationality of a creator does not matter if their work is first professionally published by a reputable Japanese, Chinese, Korean, or Taiwanese publisher for their respective markets \(See [Country Of Origin](./submissions.html#country-of-origin)\).
+* The nationality of a creator does not matter if their work is first professionally published by a reputable Japanese, Chinese, South Korean, or Taiwanese publisher for their respective markets \(See [Country Of Origin](./submissions.html#country-of-origin)\).

 Example:
  [Thiago Furukawa Lucas](https://anilist.co/staff/99212/Yuu-Kamiya) \(author of [No Game, No Life](https://anilist.co/manga/78399/No-Game-No-Life/)\) is Brazilian-Japanese, but the work was initially published with Kodansha in Japanese, so his work is considered a light novel.